 Rice is the most staple diet for more than half of the world population and it grown in different ecologies with a range of phenology and yield.
 About 9- percent of the population in Asia consumes rice as a staple food for which it is referred as the grain of life.
 Approximately 45.8 million hectares and 124.37 million tonnes of rice were produced in India between 2020 and 2021.
 About 2.04 million hectares and 6.9 million tons of rice were produced in Tamil Nadu, respectively (Annual report, 2021).

-India posses enormous diversity in rice germplasm, particularly traditional landraces which serve as valuable reservoirs of useful genes for yield, adaptability, nutritrional quality and resistance to biotic and abiotic stress.
+India possess enormous diversity in rice germplasm, particularly traditional landraces which serve as valuable reservoirs of useful genes for yield, adaptability, nutritrional quality and resistance to biotic and abiotic stress.
 Evaluation of these traditional genotypes is essential for identifying superior donar parents in crop improvement programmes (Deepika et al. 2025).

 The success of any breeding programme largely depends upon the magnitude of genetic variability present in the breeding material and the nature of association among yield and its component traits.
 Estimation of genotypic coefficient of variation (GCV), phenotypic coefficient of variation (PCV), heritability and genetic advance provides valuable information regarding the extent of variability and effectiveness of selection.
 Character association, determined through the correlation coefficient, stands as a significant biometric tool for constructing selection criteria.
 Correlation analysis helps in understanding the relationship among traits and its nature and degree of correlation between yield and other attributes aid in gauging the proportional impact of individual traits on yield enhancement, thus empowering breeders to pinpoint favorable traits crucial for augmenting yield.
 While path analysis partitions correlation into direct and indirect effects, thereby providing a clear picture of the contribution of individual characters towards grain yield (Nagaraju et al. 2023).